 The Old Town Square’s colourful baroque buildings and Gothic churches set the scene, while a huge Christmas tree decked head to toe in lights is transported to the Square each year from the forests of Central Bohemia to complete the fairytale.

 Wenceslas Square is a popular spot for those looking to soak up the atmosphere of a truly magical Christmas market.

-Voted Best Christmas Market for the past three years running by European Best Destinations, Croatia’s capital Zagreb has so much on offer during the Advent season, mixing old traditions with new – think choir concerts v DJ sets!
+Voted Best Christmas Market for the past three years running by European Best Destinations, Croatia’s capital Zagreb, has so much on offer during the Advent season, mixing old traditions with new – think choir concerts versus DJ sets!